 • Potential risk in critical phases: during approach or departure, GNSS signal loss may cause deviations from lateral or vertical paths, emphasizing the need for alternate procedures.

 When exposed to RFI, airborne GNSS receiver recovery time can exceed 30 minutes increasing the risk of operational disruptions.
+When exposed to RFI, airborne GNSS receiver recovery time can exceed 30 minutes increasing the risk of operational disruptions.

 Safety Considerations and Regional Context

-GNSS interference is not a new phenomenon; however, its geographical migration toward areas with dense air traffic in the South American and Caribbean region introduces new challenges.
-Historically, most GNSS anomalies were concentrated near the eastern Mediterranean, eastern Europe, or Middle East.
-In contrast, the current trend in the Caribbean and northern South America underscores the need for heightened regional vigilance.
+GNSS interference is not a new phenomenon.
+Its geographical migration toward areas in the South American and Caribbean region, has introduced new challenges.
+Historically, most GNSS anomalies have been concentrated near conflict areas in the eastern Mediterranean, eastern Europe, or Middle East.
+However, the current trend in the Caribbean and northern South America FIRs underscores the need for heightened regional vigilance.

-Airlines operating between South America, the Caribbean, and North America have noted clusters of events when crossing or approaching the northern coast of the continent.
+Airlines operating between South America, the Caribbean, and North America have noted clusters of events when crossing or approaching the northern coast of the South American continent.
 Some carriers have implemented temporary operational advisories to their flight crews and are instructing dispatchers to verify NOTAM coverage before flight planning.
 Others have activated internal monitoring systems to collect positional data and correlate interference patterns.

-To support regional coordination and information sharing regarding the ongoing GNSS interference events, the ICAO North American, Central American and Caribbean (NACC) and South American (SAM) Regional Offices have activated the Contingency Coordination Team (CCT).
-The CCT serves as a standing mechanism to facilitate communication among affected States, air navigation service providers, and industry partners; assist in the implementation of mitigation measures; support the harmonization of advisories; and ensure the availability of accurate, consolidated, and timely information for collaborative decision-making.
+To support regional coordination and information sharing regarding the ongoing GNSS interference events, the ICAO North American, Central American and Caribbean (NACC) and South American (SAM) Regional Offices have activated the regional Contingency Coordination Team (CCT).
+The CCT serves as a standing mechanism to facilitate communication among affected States, air navigation service providers, and industry partners.
+The CCT will assist in the implementation of mitigation measures; support the harmonization of advisories; and ensure the availability of accurate, consolidated, and timely information for collaborative decision-making.
 The CCT remains available through the ICAO Regional Offices in Mexico City and Lima for any coordination or follow-up related to this matter.

 The cooperation between operators and ANSPs is critical to maintain situational awareness and avoid the issuance of conflicting or delayed information.